barryclark/jekyll-now/_posts/017-09-04-clfs-notes.md

 title: CLFS Notes
 ---
 ## Cross Linux From Scratch Notes
-This post documents some of the issues I encountered while working through the Cross-Compiled Linux From Scratch - Version 3.0.0-SYSVINIT-x86_64-Multilib Book.
+This post documents some of the issues I encountered while working through the **Cross-Compiled Linux From Scratch - Version 3.0.0-SYSVINIT-x86_64-Multilib Book**.

 ### Section NCURSES Ch 5
 needed to add CPPFLAGS="-P" to the ./configure command